 - Size: Size of the highlight effect.
 It is the radius of the circle in the Circle highlight or half of the width of the square in the Square highlight.

 Click the Color Picker split button to change the cursor highlight.
 You should use some attention-grabbing colors such as red, yellow, and green for better effect.

 Drag the Opacity slider to change the opacity level.
 Nevertheless, don’t make it too low because it can be hard to follow.

 - Left-Click Effects (9)/Right-Click Effects (10)/Left Double-Click Effects (11): Play a sound and render an animation when the mouse is left-clicked, right-clicked, or left double-clicked.

 - Click Sound: The sound which is played when a mouse button is pressed.

 Click the Click Sound arrow button and select one soundtrack from the drop-down list.
-Besides, it is possible to import an audio file from your computer or from other projects.
+Besides, it is possible to import an audio file from your computer or other projects.

-- Click Effect: The animation effect (None, Circle, Concentric Circles, and Square) which is rendered when a mouse button is pressed.
+- Click Effect: The animation effect (None, Circle, Concentric Circles, and Square) is rendered when a mouse button is pressed.

 In addition, the properties of the click effect (Size, Color, and Opacity) are the same as those of the cursor highlight.